mackthompson16/Social-Platform/README.md

+# Full Stack Social Media Repo

-Full stack social media repo using js react, want to turn it into some niche social platform.
+# A full stack social media repo using JavaScript and React, with the goal of turning it into a niche social platform.

-Environment Guide for jfred
+# Environment Guide for jfred

-1. I updated to node 20.18.0 (make sure you reset your environment)
+# 1. Updated to Node.js v20.18.0 (make sure you reset your environment).

+# 2. Install dependencies:
-2. npm install
+npm install
-3. make sure you have all the dependencies:

-    "bootstrap" , "react" ,   "react-bootstrap" , "react-scripts"   "react-dom"
-                 = > frontend library and components that make css and html a lot better "cors"       = > used to communicate from server to app "sqlite3"    = > used for storing user data "web-vitals" = > reports performance metrics. i.e. such as loading time, interactivity, and stability }
+# 3. Ensure all dependencies are installed:
+#   "bootstrap", "react", "react-bootstrap", "react-scripts", "react-dom"
+#     => Frontend libraries and components that make CSS and HTML easier to work with.
+#   "cors"
+#     => Used to communicate between server and app.
+#   "sqlite3"
+#     => Used for storing user data.
+#   "web-vitals"
+#     => Reports performance metrics (loading time, interactivity, stability).

+# 4. Navigate to the src directory
-5. cd my-app/src
+cd my-app/src

+# 5. Start the server
-6. node server.js
+node server.js

+# 6. In a separate terminal, start the React app
+cd my-app
-7. in a seperate terminal (cd my-app), npm start
+npm start

-Note that the server and the App run on seperate hosts.
-This can be thought of Frontend and Backend programs communicating with eachother
+# Note: The server and the React app run on separate hosts (frontend and backend communication).

+# Current Plan:
-Current plan is a path generator based on courses using maps API.
+# Path generator based on courses using the Maps API.
-Users can view friend's paths and where they will be/walking at sometime of day.
+# Users can view friends' paths and where they will be or are walking at specific times of the day.

-FRONTEND DEVELOPER @jfred318
+# Frontend Developer @jfred318

-current to-do list (follow with frontend dev)
+# Current to-do list (follow with frontend dev):

-1. create pages for friends, generate schedule, prefrences
+# 1. Create pages for friends, generate schedule, and set preferences.
-2. reset password email
+# 2. Implement reset password email functionality.
-3. header and footer for tabs & copyright
+# 3. Build header and footer for tabs & copyright.
-4. maps api interaction and schedule generator
+# 4. Add Maps API interaction and schedule generator.
-5. set up instance and find domain name
+# 5. Set up the instance and find a domain name.